-While most butterfly species spend the majority of their time near ground level, for the migratory 36 monarch butterfly, time of day can be a factor in flight height.
-In the early morning when air 37 38 temperatures are relatively low, monarchs may fly close to the ground to access radiant heat.
-As the sun warms the air, these butterflies typically increase their altitude and access thermals when 39 they are available.
-Doppler radar has shown migrating monarchs occur most of the time at 40 altitudes less than 800 to 1,200 feet, although there is a report of monarchs observed up to 41 11,000 feet (monarchjointventure.org, 2022).
-Monarchs observed in eastern North America, 42 including Florida, leave their overwintering areas in central Mexico during early spring (February 43
+While most butterfly species spend the majority of their time near ground level, for the migratory monarch butterfly, time of day can be a factor in flight height.
+In the early morning when air temperatures are relatively low, monarchs may fly close to the ground to access radiant heat.
+As the sun warms the air, these butterflies typically increase their altitude and access thermals when they are available.
+Doppler radar has shown migrating monarchs occur most of the time at altitudes less than 800 to 1,200 feet, although there is a report of monarchs observed up to 11,000 feet (monarchjointventure.org, 2022).
+Monarchs observed in eastern North America, including Florida, leave their overwintering areas in central Mexico during early spring (February to March), breeding as they travel northward.
+In the study area, potential occurrence extends from about March to November, and the number of southward-migrating individuals observed in the Florida Panhandle peaks between October and November (USFWS, 2022c; floridarambler.com, 2022).
+In the fall, monarch butterflies are often seen along the coastal areas of the Florida Panhandle, including St. Marks NWR, prior to their flight over the Gulf to Mexico.
+There would be an increased chance of aircraft strikes to monarchs within the study area during this migratory period, as they are more likely to occur within the 500 ft ASL to 5,000 ft MSL range during the daylight flight hours.

-- to March), breeding as they travel northward.
-In the study area, potential occurrence extends - 2 from about March to November, and the number of southward-migrating individuals observed - 3 in the Florida Panhandle peaks between October and November (USFWS, 2022c; - 4 floridarambler.com, 2022).
-In the fall, monarch butterflies are often seen along the coastal areas - of the Florida Panhandle, including St. Marks NWR, prior to their flight over the Gulf to Mexico. - 6 There would be an increased chance of aircraft strikes to monarchs within the study area during - this migratory period, as they are more likely to occur within the 500 ft ASL to 5,000 ft MSL range - 8 during the daylight flight hours. - 9 Overall, the potential for an aircraft strike of a monarch butterfly is very low, even during - migration, given the limited frequency of aircraft flights (average of one to two per week).
-Thus, - impacts to the federal candidate monarch butterfly would not reach significant levels, and the - DAF finds that aircraft operations in IR-096 may affect, but are not likely to adversely affect, the - 13 monarch butterfly.
+Overall, the potential for an aircraft strike of a monarch butterfly would be very low, even during migration, given the limited frequency of aircraft flights (48 aircraft operations per year).
+Thus, impacts to the federal candidate monarch butterfly would not reach significant levels, and the DAF finds that aircraft operations in IR-090 may affect, but are not likely to adversely affect, the monarch butterfly.
+As a candidate species, the monarch butterfly was not included in Section 7 consultations with the USFWS.